Dina Reviews: The Disney Animated Canon

 • Cinderella (1950)

 Whether or not you like this movie pretty much boils down to whether you like the mice.
 Let’s be real, this movie BELONGS to the mice, particularly Jaq and Gus.
-I like the mice, so I like the movie… I also think Cindy herself has gotten a lot of undeserved flak, If you actually WATCH the movie she’s actually got a solid backbone.
-(Also, watch the Twist in Time sequel.
+I like the mice, so I like the movie… I also think Cindy herself has gotten a lot of undeserved flak.
+How many times have we heard SOME variant of the “look at pathetic Cinderella, she never does anything except cry and have others solve her problems”?
+If you actually WATCH the movie, that’s not Cinderella at all.
+She’s not an action heroine, but the girl’s got a backbone.
+(Also, watch the Twist in Time sequel, where she DOES become an action heroine without actually changing much as a character.
 It’s awesome.)

 • Alice in Wonderland (1951)

 I think I see what they were GOING for with this, but, well, the movie has the same problem as most adaptations of this book: There’s no actual story here and Alice only moves from one absurd situation to the next.
-This movie stands and falls SOLELY on the performances and whether or not the characters manage to be funny… Disney’s version is horribly uneven.
-Some parts, like the Mad Tea Party, are AWESOME… other parts, like the Cheshire Cat, are just underwhelming.
+Any adaptation of Lewis Carroll’s surreal masterpiece stand and fall SOLELY on the performances and whether or not the characters manage to be funny… Disney’s version is horribly uneven.
+Some parts, lie the Mad Tea Party, are AWESOME… other parts, like the Cheshire Cat, are just underwhelming.
+In the end, it’s kind of an unsatisfying movie,

 • Peter Pan (1953)